dsclassen/loop-dhs/README.rst

 RESTful API loop detection and classification
 ===============================================

+loopDHS is currently configured to use Google Cloud Platform (GCP) AutoML vision to generate a deep learning vision model.

 1. Train and Download a loop classification and detection model.
 2. Configure a local GPU machine with docker and GCP docker image.